 And as it turns out, I was right!
 You can make a vinegar free all purpose cleaner with Castile soap!

-My homemade all-purpose cleaner recipe below is inspired by a Keeper of the Home recipe, except I didn’t want to add any drops of essential oils to mine (because they were packed up too!).
+My homemade all purpose cleaner recipe below is inspired by a Keeper of the Home recipe, except I didn’t want to add any drops of essential oils to mine (because they were packed up too!).

 - Frugal.
 It literally costs cents to mix a spray bottle of this all purpose cleaner without vinegar!
 Especially because I buy my Castille soap and baking soda in bulk at Costco.
-(Don’t worry, there are SO many other DIYs for using these items..I have some links below.)
+(And these ingredients are great for other DIYs as well!)

 - And it works well.
 I don’t have to repeatedly scrub super hard to get surfaces clean.